NA-MIC/ProjectWeek/PW30_2019_GranCanaria/Projects/RawImageGuess/README.md

 ## Progress

 <!--Describe progress and next steps in a few bullet points as you are making progress.-->
-- all basic image parameters can be set: header to skip, endianness, X, Y and Z dimensions and image bitdepth
+- all basic image parameters can be set:
+- header to skip
+- endianness
+- X, Y and Z dimensions
+- image bit depth/pixel type

 ## Next Steps:
 - set automaic thresholding